 The Criminal Process In California

-I am Vista defense attorney Peter M. Liss and I have defended hundreds of clients just like you fight all types of criminal charges.
-While criminal lawyers like me are well versed in the criminal justice system, I understand that the average person has no reason to know the ins and outs of how the court system works.
-But if you’re facing criminal charges, knowing more about what’s coming can help you better prepare and feel less anxious about the process.
-While your Vista defense attorney can answer any questions you may have about your case and what you should expect, here’s an overview of the criminal process.
+I am criminal attorney Peter M. Liss, and I have defended hundreds of clients just like you fight all types of criminal charges.
+While criminal lawyers like myself are well versed in the criminal justice system, I understand that the average person has no reason to know the ins and outs of the criminal process, meaning how the court system works in California.
+But if you have been accused of a crime, learning more about the upcoming court process can help you better prepare and feel less anxious about your criminal case.
+While your lawyer can answer your questions about your case and what you should expect, here’s a basic overview of the California criminal court process.

 The Initial Detention

-Police can detain you if they have a reasonable suspicion that you have committed a crime in their presence, but they cannot stop you for longer than is necessary.
+Police can detain you if they reasonably suspect you have broken the law in their presence, but they cannot stop you for longer than is necessary.
 The police may also speak to you at length if you consent, but you are free to leave.
 This is called a consensual encounter and doesn’t require the police to have any legal cause to contact you.

 The Criminal Investigation

 When police investigate you for a reported crime, you and your loved ones are not required to participate or cooperate in the investigation.
 Police may incorporate techniques such as audio surveillance, wiretaps, video surveillance and interviews to obtain evidence against you.
-They can call you, show up at your business or home or meet you in a public place.
-Before answering any questions, tell them you are invoking your constitutional right to remain silent and call your Vista defense attorney.
+They can call you on the phone, show up at your business or home or meet you in a public place.
+Before answering any questions, tell them you are invoking your constitutional right to remain silent and call your defense attorney.

 The Actual Arrest

 Being arrested is the first step of the California criminal process for many suspects.
-If probable cause connects you to a crime, you may be arrested and taken to the police station.
+If probable cause connects you to one or more crimes, you may be placed under arrest and taken to the police station.
 When you are arrested, the officer will usually read you your Miranda rights and then ask if you will be willing to talk to the police now that you have been informed of your rights.
-In these situations, always say “no” and insist of speaking to your Vista defense attorney.
-It is worth mentioning that if the police arrest you and do not question you, they do not need to read you your rights.
+In these situations, always say “no” and insist on speaking to your lawyer.
+It is worth mentioning that if the police arrest you and do not question you, they do not need to read your rights.

-If you are booked in a county jail, you can be bailed out based on the local bail schedule, which is based on the state penal code, and these bail amounts will stay the same until your arraignment, though for lower-level offenses, most people are released without bail.
-After your release, immediately contact your lawyer so he can begin investigating your case and preparing for your arraignment, and working to help you through the rest of the California criminal process.
+After being booked in county jail, you can be bailed out according to the local bail schedule, which is based on the state penal code, and these bail amounts will stay the same until your arraignment, though for lower-level offenses, most people are released without bail.
+After your release, immediately contact your lawyer so he can begin investigating your case, preparing for your arraignment, and working to help you through the rest of the California criminal process.

-In some cases, you will not be arrested immediately but the police will refer the case to the District Attorney to decide whether to charge you with a crime.
-You should immediately contact a Vista defense attorney who can try to persuade the prosecutors not to file or limit the charges against them while also protecting the rights of the accused during this critical investigation period.
+In some situations, police do not immediately arrest suspects but instead refer the criminal cases to the District Attorney to decide whether to file charges.
+This is why anyone under investigation for a crime should contact a lawyer who may be able to persuade the prosecutors not to file or limit the charges against them while also protecting the rights of the accused during this critical investigation period.

 The Criminal Arraignment

-If charges are filed and you are out of custody, you may receive a notify letter telling you to appear in court for an arraignment.
+If charges are filed and you are out of custody, you may receive a notification letter telling you to appear in court for an arraignment.
 The arraignment is the first step of the criminal process that requires the suspect or their attorney to appear in court.
-In some cases, the District Attorney will obtain an arrest warrant rather than sending a notify letter.
+In some cases, the District Attorney will obtain an arrest warrant rather than send a notification letter.
 If you fail to appear at the appointed arraignment time, a bench warrant will be issued for your arrest.

 If you are in custody, your arraignment will occur within three days, excluding weekends and holidays.
-If you were bailed out or not put in custody, the arraignment will generally be scheduled within a week of the arrest for felonies and after a month for misdemeanors.
+If you were bailed out or not put in custody, you should typically be arraigned within a week of your arrest for felonies and after a month for misdemeanors.

 At the arraignment, the charges against you will be officially presented.
-In many cases, these official charges will be different than the ones you were originally arrested for.
+In many cases, these will be different from the ones the police initially arrested you for.
 In fact, the prosecutor can choose not to file charges at all at the arraignment and wait up to a year to file them for a misdemeanor or three years for a felony.
-In the case of murder charges, charges can be brought up at any time as there are no statute of limitations in these situations.
-If you are in custody and the prosecutor chooses not to file at this time.
+In criminal cases involving murder, prosecutors can formally file the case at any time as there is no statute of limitations for this crime.
+You must be released if you are in custody and the prosecutor chooses not to file at this time.

 The Readiness Conference

-At this stage of the proceedings, your Vista defense attorney will negotiate with the prosecutor and judge regarding reducing the charges, dismissing the case and lowering the sentence.
+At this stage of the proceedings, your attorney will negotiate with the prosecutor and judge regarding reducing the charges, dismissing the case, and lowering the sentence.
 Essentially, the conference is a plea bargaining hearing.
-At the readiness conference, your lawyer can present the District Attorney and judge with information for them to consider in your case.
+At a readiness hearing in California, your lawyer will present the prosecution and judge with information for them to consider in your case.
 Everything from evidence proving your innocence to letters confirming your character can be important at this stage.
-If things are not settled at this stage and you face felony charges, you will have a preliminary hearing.
+If things are not resolved at this stage and you face felony charges, you will have a preliminary hearing.

 The Preliminary Hearing